 Key Ingredients

-- Garlic: I suggest four garlic cloves, but measure with your heart.
+- Garlic: I suggest using four garlic cloves, but measure with your heart.

-- Ginger: Freshly grated ginger warms the dish.
+- Ginger: Freshly grated ginger adds warmth.

 What cut of mutton to use?